 I dove in and, 4 hours later, we talked through my wide smattering of ideas/problems ranging from germ control on airplanes to an augmented reality application to improve the form of your deadlift.

 We landed on software for gyms.
 We talked about pain points that gyms face.
 I reflected on my experience working the front desk at L.A.
 Fitness last year.
 An overriding theme came to emerge — a lot of fitness tech is antiquated.
 For instance, take gym member authentication.
 As a savvy, poor undergrad, I learned that I didn’t need to pay for a month’s membership when I traveled home to see family over semester breaks, I could just steal my Dad’s barcode and swipe in.
 The majority of gyms still use this barcode authentication process.
-Plan b to swiping your barcode is standing in line, providing your cell number, and patiently waiting for the front desk operator to manually check you in.
+The alternative to swiping your barcode is standing in line, providing your cell number, and waiting to be manually checked in.

 That sounds like a problem, doesn’t it?
 Broke 20-somethings beating the system at the expense of gym efficiency.
-Not to mention, if we look at other authentication processes in our daily life, they are much more advanced: your phone unlocks by a fingerprint, your car starts via a button, your mac authenticates by your (apple) watch.
+Not to mention, if we examine other authentication processes in our daily life, they are much more advanced.
+Your phone unlocks by a fingerprint, your car starts via a button, your mac authenticates by your (apple) watch.

 Later that day, I was cold-calling and knocking on doors.
 I went into all kinds of gyms – MMA, rowing, cycling, strength training.
 My question: “What do you like and dislike about your gym’s software(s)?”
 Not one person said: “I’m sick and tired of members finding authentication loopholes.”
 The chief complaint was “I pay too much for my solution.”
 Big surprise there.
 Going deeper, managers indicated that most of their software’s necessary widgets came at a steep additional expense.